volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 #. add LDR : removed
 #. add I2C nano expander with analog inputs ok

-#. change BP to nano I2C and relay command to ESP directly (to allow turnoff relays in fatal error)
+#. change BP to nano I2C and relay command to ESP directly (to allow turnoff relays in fatal error) ok
-#. resolv power up problem : implement MAX1232
+#. resolv power up problem : implement MAX1232 [ as an option onto the PCB ]
+#. implement an I2C watch dog component [ as an option onto the PCB ]
 #. choix curent sensor: 75%
 #. pcb study
 #. packaging study